dittonetwork/executor-avs/README.md

 The *aggregator* collects verdicts and is authorized to send the consensus verdict to the chain.

+For security reasons we provide the way to delegate workflow runs signature creation to other key.
+Once operator is registered to our AVS, delegated signer must be set.
+All following routine transactions must be signed by delegated signer key, not the initial operator key you registered with.

 P.S.: In the initial iteration, Ditto will hold the predefined operator, serving as the *aggregator*.
 This operator will also manage the bootstrap node and the creation of attesting tasks.
 In the future, we plan to make this role assignable to any operator.